Hazard Warning Lights

-The automotive hazard warning system is used warn other drivers or to indicate a hazard such as a stopped vehicle in the roadway.
+The automotive hazard warning system is used to warn other drivers or to indicate a hazard, such as a stopped vehicle in the roadway.
 It has been incorporated into vehicles sold in North America since 1967.
 It's part of the turn signal system and sometimes shares the same flasher.
-A flasher can be bimetallic, solid state, or a hybrid (somewhere in between).
+A flasher can be bimetallic, solid-state, or hybrid (somewhere in between).

 A bimetallic flasher consists of a bimetallic strip, a heating element, and a set of contact points.
-As power flows through the heating element it heats the bimetallic strip making it bend.
-The bending strip opens the contact points causing a temporary open in the circuit.
+As power flows through the heating element, it heats the bimetallic strip, bending it.
+The bending strip opens the contact points, causing a temporary circuit opening.
 The bimetallic strip then cools and returns to its original position.
-It then heats up and repeats the cycle again until the switch is deactivated.
-This process is fast and results in the on and off flashing of the lights.
+It then heats up and repeats the cycle until the switch is deactivated.
+This process is fast and results in the on-and-off flashing of the lights.

-A solid state flasher uses electronic control circuits to control the switches timing and load output.
-These devices tend to be larger and cost more than the traditional bimetallic type.
-They also have a longer life expectancy as long as they are not overloaded.
-The bimetallic and hybrid flashers are more durable and able to take more abuse.
+A solid-state flasher uses electronic control circuits to control the switch's timing and load output.
+These devices are larger and cost more than the traditional bimetallic type.
+They also have a longer life expectancy if they are not overloaded.
+The bimetallic and hybrid flashers are more durable and can take more abuse.